-Employees are encouraged to speak with their health care provider about any additional follow-up post-exposure prophylaxis that may be recommended.
+Employees are encouraged to speak with their health care provider about any additional follow-up postexposure prophylaxis that may be recommended.

-11.1.1 Healthcare Professional's Written Opinion
+10.1.1 Healthcare Professional's Written Opinion

-The EHS office shall obtain and provide the employee with a copy of the evaluating health care professional's written opinion within 15 days of the completion of the evaluation.
+The School of Nursing shall obtain and provide the employee with a copy of the evaluating health care professional's written opinion within 15 days of the completion of the evaluation.